 1. Counseling – Borrowers are required to meet with a HUD-approved counselor to discuss the implications of a reverse mortgage, ensuring they understand the terms and alternatives.

-2. Application – After counseling, borrowers can apply for the reverse mortgage through a lender.
+2. Application—After counseling, borrowers can apply for a reverse mortgage through a lender.
 The lender will review the application, assess the home’s value, and conduct a financial assessment.

-3. Appraisal – The home is appraised to determine its current market value.
-This appraisal affects the loan amount.
+3. Appraisal—The home is appraised to determine its current market value, which affects the loan amount.

 4. Underwriting – The lender reviews the application and appraisal report to determine loan approval.